sneko/backup-cleaner/README.md

 ## Contribute

-If you didn't face a specific issue but you are willing to help, please have a look at the reported issues https://github.com/sneko/backup-cleaner/issues.
+If you didn't face a specific issue but you are willing to help, please have a look at the [reported issues](https://github.com/sneko/backup-cleaner/issues).
 I will do my best to address your work, but keep in mind the maintenance of this project is in my spare time or on the time of other contributors.

 ### Setup